BorisVassilev1/yoghurtgl/README.md

  - on Windows MinGW-gcc cannot compile assimp and thus cannot build the project
  - on Windows MinGW-clang works
  - on Linux gcc and clang work
+ - any Release build configuration does not work

 ## Images
 Some renders to demonstrate the library's capabilities